johnklucinec/MouseFixProgram/README.md

 ### Intro

 When I first began to learn coding, I was not particularly fond of command-line programs.
-Although they can be useful tools for various applications, having a good Graphical User Interface (GUI) is always a plus.
-I personally love the Widow's Acrylic look, and I was a bit frustrated to learn that Qt does not support this theme.
+Although they can be useful tools for various applications, having a good GUI is always a plus.
+I personally love the Window's Acrylic look, and I was a bit frustrated to learn that Qt does not support this theme.
 Well, I had to work with what I had, and I made my own theme instead.

 What is the point of this program?